Simple-Robotics/code-analysis-tools/README.md

 lstopo
 ```

-Also, you can run a process on a particuler CPU/CORE/PU with tho following command:
+Also, you can run a process on a particular CPU/CORE/PU with the following command:

 ```bash
 # Run my_exe on processing unit 0